Current Advice on Parasite Control:

 Control and Prevention

-- In leishmaniasis-endemic areas where vector transmission is the primary mode of transmission, vector control and elimination of stray dogs limit transmission; use of insecticide-treated dog collars helps protect dogs from contact with potential vectors.
+- In endemic areas where vector transmission is the primary mode of transmission, vector control limits transmission; use of persistent repellent insecticides such as permethrin or deltamethrin helps protect dogs from contact with vectors, reducing the risk of transmission.

-- In regions where the infection is not endemic, euthanasia of infected dogs has been promoted to prevent leishmaniasis from becoming endemic.
+- In regions where the infection is not endemic, euthanasia of infected dogs is sometimes recommended to prevent leishmaniasis from becoming endemic.

-- Some foxhound kennels in North America have adopted a test and elimination approach in an effort to remove infected dogs from the environment.
+- Some foxhound kennels in North America have adopted a test and elimination approach in an effort to reduce the overall burden of disease on the breed.

 Public Health Considerations

-- In areas where L. infantum/chagasi is endemic and transmitted by insect vectors, it is an important agent of human disease and dogs are considered the primary reservoir host.
+- In areas where L. infantum is endemic and transmitted by insect vectors, it is an important agent of human disease and dogs are considered the most important peridomestic reservoir host.
+However, ownership of an infected dog has not been shown to increase the risk of infection in the family.

-- If sand flies in North America are able to transmit visceral leishmaniasis from infected to susceptible dogs, then vector transmission from infected dogs to humans is possible.
+- If sand flies in North America are able to transmit L. infantum from infected to susceptible dogs, then vector transmission from infected dogs to humans is also possible.

 - To date, no autochthonous human cases of visceral leishmaniasis have been reported from the United States, and there are no data to suggest vector transmission is occurring among dogs in North America.